IE 11 Not Supported

 Norfolk’s IT priorities focus on nurturing collaboration across departments, closing the digital divide and enhancing citizen engagement.
 To work toward these goals, the city launched the "MyNorfolk" Citizen Services Portal and Let's Talk Norfolk, a resident engagement tool, to simplify access to city services and collect public feedback.

-CIO Fraser Picard also led the recent modernization of the E-911 Center, establishing a Real Time Crime Center (RTCC) to strengthen public safety efforts.
+The recent modernization of the E-911 Center includes the establishment of the Real Time Crime Center (RTCC) which strengthens public safety efforts.
 As part of the RTCC, police are now equipped with advanced video technology and data analytics to aid investigations, in addition to upgraded consoles, software, and improved connectivity.

 Norfolk’s commitment to emerging technologies is evident through the city’s creation of a comprehensive AI initiative, which established an AI task force in 2023 to promote the ethical and transparent use of AI.
 AI pilot applications in public safety and infrastructure have already demonstrated effectiveness in simplifying processes for residents and city staff.